 I still believe that since the recipe was not that blogger’s invention, but the common recipe for that staple, the mere idea of adding protein powder is an idea and not a creation– therefore holds no actual concern of infringement of copyrights. (this is my opinion, though, I am guessing there will be lawyers that might disagree- that is the reason law schools are still thriving- there is a place for everyone under the sun).

-plus- since evidently, this is a tough subject, I am linking to 2 post that could be helpful on the touchy subject of how not to faux pas big-time concerning blogging ethics.
+plus- since evidently, this is a tough subject, I am linking to 2 posts that could be helpful on the touchy subject of how not to faux pas big-time concerning blogging ethics.

 Now to more positive energy-

 I’ve learned a method to make salted trail mix nuts at home -if there is anything we’ve learned from COVID-19 it’s that you can never have enough tricks concerning homesteading.

 This is as simple as it gets- the only warning is that the nuts become so tasty it’s almost addictive, so watch out they are a good source of fats- but overdoing is questionable, certainly after those months of quarantine.

 What you need to do, is simply soak 1 kilo of nuts ( peanuts, cashews, almonds, walnuts- whatever) in a bowl, add 1 glass of warm water, into which you previously mixed 4 tbsp of salt and 1 tsp of tapioca or potato flour, let the nuts soak for 20 minutes- mix well so the salty water will be distributed equally to all nuts- then spread on a baking tray, let dry for 1-2 hours on the kitchen table or whatever- then bake for as long as it takes to make the nuts crunchy and tasty. took me about 25-30 minutes in 180 celsius. but please check and re-check. charcoal isn’t flavorful-in my opinion.